-- 1. The staff member issues a warning for unwanted behaviours and explains why.
-E.g. This behaviourneeds to stop because ..... - 2.
+- 1. The staff member issues a warning for unwanted behaviours and explains why. e.g., This behaviour needs to stop because ..... - 2.
 Staff then need to monitor the child's behaviour.
 Some behaviours may go straight to step 3. - 3.
-If poor choice behaviours are repeated, the child's class teacher will be informed that the child's peg isto be moved down. - 4.
-If the child persists with a poor behaviour choice, the child is sent inside to a member of the Senior Leadership Team or the Inclusion Team and a further record will be made in the SLT Behaviour Book. - 5.
-Parents/carers may be contacted by the class teacher or a member of SLT so that we can work together support the child to make better behaviour choices.
+If poor choice behaviours are repeated, the child's class teacher will be informed and appropriate sanctions given. - 4.
+If the child persists with a poor behaviour choice, the child is sent inside to a member of the Senior Leadership Team or the Inclusion Team and a further record will be made on CPOMs. - 5.
+Parents/carers may be contacted by the class teacher or a member of SLT so that we can work together to support the child to make better behaviour choices.